LuxDL/Lux.jl/docs/src/api/NN_Primitives/NNlib.md

 !!! note "Reexport of `NNlib`"

     Lux doesn't re-export all of `NNlib` for now.
-Directly loading `NNlib` is the recommended appraoch for accessing these functions.
+Directly loading `NNlib` is the recommended approach for accessing these functions.

 ## Attention